You’re interested in a Masticating juicer eh?

 - 1 Cup Of Red Cabbage

 A nice red colour this juice will help to settle your stomach and is ideal at helping ease IBS

 Well done if you made it this far!
 This is a very long article but I hope it was useful in helping you buy a masticating juicer.
 I hope you found the one you like and you’ve clicked through to Amazon to order it.

-The Omega at the top or the Aicok are still my two favourites depending on your budget, if you can afford the Omega then definitely go for it but if you can only afford the Aicok it’s still a great juicer don’t worry.
+The Omega at the top or the Housnat are still my two favourites depending on your budget, if you can afford the Omega then definitely go for it but if you can only afford the Housnat it’s still a great juicer don’t worry.